cocoaron/ExecutionPathRecover/README.md

 ### How to use PathUp

 PathUp can extract program execution paths from a firmware file system.
 It is recommended to run PathUp in Ubuntu 20.04.
-If following commands fail, please refer to README file inside PathUp directory.
+Please refer to README file inside PathUp directory to use the project.
 Dependencies that are required to run the project are also inside PathUp's README file.

   ```
   git clone https://github.com/cocoaron/ExecutionPathRecover.git
-  cd ./ExecutionPathRecover
+  cd ./ExecutionPathRecover/PathUp
-  chmod +x ./run.sh
-  ./run.sh
   ```
 ----------------------------------------------------------------------------------------------------------------------